MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/disaster-disaster-recovery-scenarios-overview.md

 3. Install a data warehouse management server.
 For more information, see "Service Manager for System Center 2012 Deployment Scenarios" in the [Deployment Guide for Service Manager for System Center 2012](http://go.microsoft.com/fwlink/p/?LinkID=209670).

 ## Service Manager Databases
  Recovery procedures are the same for both the Service Manager database and the data warehouse database.
-You use a computer with the same name, and then you restore the Microsoft SQL Server databases using the same instance as the original.
+You use a computer with the same name, and then you restore the Microsoft SQL&nbsp;Server databases using the same instance as the original.
 Recovery of a Service Manager database and a data warehouse database involves the following procedures:

-1. Start with a new computer with the same computer name and with the same SQL Server instance as the computer that failed.
+1. Start with a new computer with the same computer name and with the same SQL&nbsp;Server instance as the computer that failed.

-2. Restore the SQL Server database or databases using the same instance name as the original.
+2. Restore the SQL&nbsp;Server database or databases using the same instance name as the original.
 For more information, see [Database Recovery in Service Manager](../../../sm/manage/disaster/Database-Recovery-in-Service-Manager.md) in this guide.